awslabs/cloudformation-accustom/README.md

 # CloudFormation Accustom
 Accustom is a library for responding to Custom Resources in AWS CloudFormation using the decorator pattern.

 This library was written based upon the same decorator methods used by the [cfnlambda](https://github.com/gene1wood/cfnlambda) library written by Gene Wood.
-As that library is no longer maintained I wrote a new version.
+Unfortunately the library is no longer maintained I wrote a new version.

 This library provides a cfnresponse method, some helper static classes, and some decorator methods to help with the function.